qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

 * Open the |layoutManager| :guilabel:`Layout Manager...`
 * :menuselection:`Layouts -->` : Open an existing print layout

-Once the layout is designed, with |fileSaveAs| :guilabel:`Save as template` and |fileOpen| :guilabel:`Add items from template` icons, you can save the current state of a print layout session as a :file:`.qpt` template and load its item again in another session.
+Once the layout is designed, with |fileSaveAs| :guilabel:`Save as Template` and |fileOpen| :guilabel:`Add Items from Template` icons, you can save the current state of a print layout session as a :file:`.qpt` template and load its item again in another session.